Keith Poppin Added to 2018 One Love Festival in London!

 Keith Takes Center Stage at the Chesapeake Bay Reggae Festival!

 The 7th Annual Chesapeake Bay Reggae Festival returned to Hampton, VA this past May with another stellar lineup of roots veterans and local support acts.
 The early warm for Saturday’s show featured a roots vinyl set from DJ Ras J, who once again brought the crowd to their feet with his high energy set of vintage reggae and modern classics.
 Additional performers included Mighty Joshua and Donovan Carless, the original lead singer of the legendary Soul Syndicate band backed by Tuff Lion’s band.
 The headliner for Saturday night was Keith Poppin, backed by Crucial Fiya.
 Keith performed many of his popular hits such as the UK smash “Same Thing for Breakfast,” his roots anthem”Envious” and the joyous “Get Together,” as well as newer cuts including the political commentary “Speak Out” and the upbeat “Bounce I.” This was the second trip to Hampton for Keith, who quickly became the most re-requested artist in CBRF history after his powerful and emotional performance at the event in 2015.
 Sunday’s show provided even more reggae veterans, with a stand out set from Greg Ward, who has backed Barrington Levy, The Itals, Andrew Tosh and many more.
-Dancehall icon Marcia Aitken, singer of the #1 hit “I’m Still in Love with You Boy” hit the stage next, backed by the Culture band, and had the crown dancing and singing along.
+Dancehall icon Marcia Aitken, singer of the #1 hit “I’m Still in Love with You” hit the stage next, backed by the Culture band, and had the crowd dancing and singing along.
 Finally, The Cables, a rocksteady vocal trio that recorded their hit “Baby Why” at Studio One and later “Mixing” on Electro Records, took the stage to close out the show.
 More info about the CBRF can be found here.
 Keith was also interviewed about this concert prior to his performance by the Caribbean Radio Show.

 Keith’s Still Poppin’